silviaCerby/gitbook/docs/extending_cerby/cerby_cli/explore-the-cerby-cli.md

 ---
-description: This article describes the Cerby CLI capabilities that enable you to interact with your items through your command line.
+description: "This article describes the Cerby CLI capabilities that enable you to interact with your items through your command line."
 intercom_id: 9118683
 ---